CELL your Model: Contrastive Explanations for Large Language Models: Introduction

 The focus of this paper is contrastive explanations for Large Language Models (LLMs).
 In the typical classification setting, contrastive explanations dictate that a classifier predicted label $y$ on sample $x$ because if $x$ was slightly modified to be $x_c$, the classifier would have predicted label $y_c$ instead.
 In the case of LLMs, there is no classifier and the output is a sequence of words.
 While explainability is a well-studied area for classifiers, explanations for LLMs are still limited.
-A recent method, MExGen \cite{mexgen}, derives LIME and SHAP methods for LLMs based on mask infilling while TextGenSHAP \cite{textgenshap} speeds up SHAP for LLMs using ``speculative decoding", but these are attribution methods which highlight words in the prompt to maintain the response (not change it) also requiring real valued representations of the response.
+A recent method, MExGen \citep{mexgen}, derives LIME and SHAP methods for LLMs based on mask infilling while TextGenSHAP \citep{textgenshap} speeds up SHAP for LLMs using ``speculative decoding", but these are attribution methods which highlight words in the prompt to maintain the response (not change it) also requiring real valued representations of the response.
 Such attribution methods are complimentary to our proposal of a contrastive method; they are more restrictive as they can explain only individual tokens or need more information when explaining entire responses.

-To the author's knowledge, this paper offers the first contrastive explanation methods for LLMs.
-Consider the examples in Table \ref{tab:mic_intro}.
+\eat{To the author's knowledge, this paper offers the first contrastive explanation methods for LLMs. }Consider the examples in Figure \ref{fig:mic_intro}.
 Given an input prompt that is fed to an LLM, we ask why the LLM output a particular response.
-Our methods create perturbations of the input prompt, called contrastive prompts, which when fed to the LLM result in a contrastive responses that differ from the input response in some user defined manner, e.g., seek a contrastive response that contradicts the input response.
-In Example 1, the contrastive explanation dictates: the LLM responded with ways to avoid financial ruin such as diversifying investments because if the prompt had asked about \emph{other} people instead of \emph{rich} people, it would have responded with financial advice for the average person.
+Our methods create perturbations of the input prompt, called contrastive prompts, which when fed to the LLM result in contrastive responses that differ from the input response in some user defined manner, e.g., a contrastive response that contradicts the input response.
+In the top example, the contrastive explanation dictates: the LLM responded by suggesting that political trends are complex because if the prompt had asked solely about conservatism rather than \emph{right-wing} conservatism, it would have responded with the opposite answer.
+The bottom example showcases the effects of guardrails; asking about the \emph{most important} rather than the \emph{worst} part of the LLM's job allowed it to give an informative answer.
+Additional examples are in the Appendix Section \ref{s:additional_qualitiative_examples}.